Spencer-Lau/In-Motion-AI/README.md

 - [x] 3.1.
 Review data flow and refactor
 - [ ] 3.2.
 Learn Tailwind for styling
 ---
 - [ ] 4.1.
-Ability to save exercises to a list (e.g., marketList?)
+Ability to create and save user accounts (Perhaps using Google OAuth / Google Identity Platform to login and create new user accounts in Supabase)
 - [ ] 4.2.
-Ability to delete exercises from a list (e.g., marketList?)
+Create a splash / landing page containing the logo and login function
+- [ ] 4.3.
+All current components for the main screen will render once logged in or if previously logged in, skipping the login page
 ---
 - [ ] 5.1.
-Ability to create and save user accounts
+Create a button to expand a toolbar on the main page
 - [ ] 5.2.
-Ability to delete user accounts
+Create buttons on the toolbar to logout, delete account, toggle light / dark mode, view saved workouts (none of this is implemented yet)
 ---
 - [ ] 6.1.
-Ability to save and delete a list to a user's account
+Create logout function
+- [ ] 6.2.
+App returns to splash / landing page once logged out
+- [ ] 6.3.
+Connect to logout button on toolbar
 ---
 - [ ] 7.1.
-Refactor
+Ability to delete user accounts from Supabase
 - [ ] 7.2.
+May implement loggout function and then delete account info from Supabase
+- [ ] 7.3.
+Connect to logout button on toolbar
+---
+- [ ] 8.1.
+Create light / dark mode
+- [ ] 8.2.
+Connect to light / dark mode button on toolbar
+---
+- [ ] 9.1.
+Ability to save exercises to a list (e.g., marketList?)
+- [ ] 9.2.
+Create a button on the right side of each exercise component, the text being a plus
+- [ ] 9.3.
+The button triggers the save exercises to list function
+- [ ] 9.4. saveExerciseToList renders a new component with a dropdown of existing lists or a + New Exercise List option
+- [ ] 9.5.
+Selecting an existing list pushes it to the end of the list
+- [ ] 9.6.
+Selecting a new list pushes the name of the list to the lists category for the user
+- [ ] 9.7.
+The exercise is pushed to that list (relational tables at this point?)
+---
+- [ ] 10.1.
+Review plan regarding functionality to delete exercises from lists and to delete lists
+- [ ] 10.2.
+Ability to delete exercises from a list (e.g., marketList?)
+- [ ] 10.3.
+Ability to delete a list to a user's account
+---
+- [ ] 11.1.
+Refactor (AS NEEDED / BENFICIAL)
-Tailwind styling
+- [ ] 11.2.
+Tailwind styling (AS NEEDED / BENFICIAL)

 ## ✨ ✨ ✨ REQUEST-RESPONSE CYCLE / DATA FLOW ✨ ✨ ✨